Language model benchmark

-Language model benchmark is a standardized test designed to evaluate the performance of language model on various natural language processing tasks.
+A language model benchmark is a standardized test designed to evaluate the performance of language models on various natural language processing tasks.
 These tests are intended for comparing different models' capabilities in areas such as language understanding, generation, and reasoning.

 Benchmarks generally consist of a dataset and corresponding evaluation metrics.
-The dataset provides text samples and annotations, while the metrics measure a model's performance on tasks like question answering, text classification, and machine translation.
+The dataset provides text samples and annotations, while the metrics measure a model's performance on tasks like answering questions, text classification, and machine translation.
 These benchmarks are developed and maintained by academic institutions, research organizations, and industry players to track progress in the field.
-In addition to accuracy, the metrics can include throughput, energy efficiency, bias, trust and sustainability.
+In addition to accuracy, the metrics can include throughput, energy efficiency, bias, trust, and sustainability.

 Overview

 Types

 Benchmarks may be described by the following adjectives, not mutually exclusive: